Curious About Cement Industry Hazards? Share Your Insights and Experiences Here

 dipil

-As on today I not feel that dust generation is the biggest hazard in Cement Plants...
-Modern cement plants like our's is installed and ensuring the effective running of following modern dust control equipments:
+Thank you for your continuous inputs into the discussions related to EHS.
+As of today, I do not feel that dust generation is the biggest hazard in Cement Plants.
+Modern cement plants like ours are installed and ensure the effective running of the following modern dust control equipment:

 1. Bag House

-2. Electro Static Precipitator
+2. Electrostatic Precipitator

 3. Bag Filter